-Our ability to increase clients' spending on our platform depends on whether our solutions can effectively address marketers' evolving and diverse needs in a cost-efficient manner.
-To that end, we plan to develop and offer more tailored, innovative and user- friendly solutions and services and enhance our sales, marketing and account servicing efforts.
+Our ability to increase clients' spending on our platform depends on whether we can successfully expand our "SaaS+X" business model and our solutions can effectively address marketers' evolving and diverse needs in a cost-efficient manner.
+To that end, we plan to develop and offer more tailored, innovative and user-friendly solutions and services and enhance our sales, marketing and account servicing efforts.
 For example, we strive to promote our newly launched enterprise solutions to clients by enhancing our ability to effectively identify and address clients' needs on CRM and comprehensive and customized data acquisition, mining and analytics for real-time, data-driven and more accurate decision making.